Galloway Hoard

 The Galloway Hoard was discovered by a metal detector enthusiast who reported the find to the authorities.
 A county archaeologist carried out an excavation which unearthed a rich and unusually varied collection of objects from the Viking Age, though some of the objects considerably pre-date that period.
 It is thought that the hoard was buried some time in the mid-ninth or tenth century; it is not known why it was buried.

 The hoard consists of objects including armbands, a Christian cross, brooches, ingots, glass beads, a gold-encased touchstone and dirt-balls containing flecks of gold and bone, all in a silver vessel.
 These include the largest and most varied collection of Viking-age gold objects yet found in Britain and Ireland.
-The silver vessel was previously believed to be Carolingian in origin, however recent research revealed Zoroastrian symbols across its surface indicating that it was likely made in the Sasanian Empire.
+Research has revealed that the vessel was made in western Asia.
 The items among the treasure originated across a wide geographic area that includes Anglo-Saxon England, Ireland, and Scandinavia.
 The hoard has some similarities with other Viking finds, but its mixture of materials including the textiles which were wrapped around the vessel has been described by experts as unique.

 Curators at the National Museum of Scotland describe the Galloway Hoard as "pointing to a new understanding of Scotland in the international context of the earliest Viking Age".
 According to Stuart Campbell of the National Museum of Scotland, "This is a hugely significant find, nothing like this has been found in Scotland before in terms of the range of material this hoard represents."
 He comments that "due to the quantity and variety of the objects, and the importance of the find overall, it will take some time for experts to assess the hoard as a whole so that we can appreciate its true significance.
 We look forward to learning more."
 Ongoing research has utilised new technologies, including 3D modelling, CT scans, and X-ray imaging, to reveal previously unseen details on the hoard's objects, especially relating to the vessel's surface decorations.